-4th Annual Garrett County Birdfest
+6th Annual Garrett County Birdfest

-Join us May 5, 6, 7, 2017 for this new and exciting weekend of birding.
+Join us May 3, 4, 5, 2019 for this exciting weekend of birding.

 This birdfest was created to help fairly new, but very interested birders become more accomplished at this challenging sport.
 We spend a lot of time listening to and learning bird songs. $5/trip, 16 and under free.